Present in United Kingdom

 Origins and background

 Green spruce aphids are native to continental European spruce forests, particularly in association with Norway spruce (Picea abies).
-Having co-evolved with green spruce aphid, Norway spruce reacts less to their presence in comparison to other species of spruce, such as Sitka spruce (Picea sitchensis).
+Having co-evolved with green spruce aphid, Norway spruce reacts less to their presence in comparison to other species of spruce, such as Sitka spruce (Picea sitchensis), which is native to western North America.

 Green spruce aphid populations have spread from continental Europe following human movement and introductions of spruce as ornamental and forestry trees.
-As a result they can now be found in Australia, New Zealand, Chile, North America and the UK.
+As a result they are now found in Australia, New Zealand, Chile, North America and the UK.

 Green spruce aphids have a strong dispersal ability, although whether they arrived in the British Isles under their own steam or were introduced with importations of spruce plants for amenity and forestry purposes is not known.